A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

   - **Creatures**
     - [Giant Snapping Turtle](https://2e.aonprd.com/Monsters.aspx?ID=837)
-    - If the party are higher than level 7 when they investigate the paradise then apply the Elite or double Elite template accordingly
+    - If the party are higher than level 7 when they investigate The Paradise then apply the Elite or double Elite template accordingly

   - **Encounter Notes:**
-    - The paradise sank near the edge of the territory of a (locally infamous "old pinkeye") giant snapping turtle and anyone in a craft 20ft long or smaller or anyone entering the water here will draw its hostile attention in a few minutes at most
+    - The Paradise sank near the edge of the territory of a giant snapping turtle (locally infamous "Old Pinkeye") and anyone in a craft 20ft long or smaller or anyone entering the water here will draw its hostile attention in a few minutes at most
     - Killing a giant snapping turtle will make the PCs local heroes and improve the attitude of everyone in Turtleback Ferry towards them for social interations
     - Turtle meat is a delicacy and there is enough in a gaint turtle to provide a much needed boost to the local economy
     - Turtle shell is a prized hull for local fishing boats as it has a reputation for preventing giant gar attacks
     - Succesfully investigating the wreck of the Paradise provides some clues and a story award of 10xp

 ## Part 1: In The Hook's Shadow (XP 880, Party Level 7/8)

 For ogrekin, custom creatures have been created, based on ogre templates.

-For Traps near fit Hazards have been used.
-Note the traps are unlikely to be a significant hazard on their own, but if they trigger other encounters, or happen during an encounter they are more serious.
+For traps, near fit hazards have been used.
+Note the traps are unlikely to be a significant hazard on their own, but if they trigger other encounters or happen during an encounter they are more serious.

 Encounters include scaling for level 8 parties.